IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Keith_Frankish" target="_blank">Keith Frankish</a>

+>“Some say that consciousness is an "illusion," but I have little idea what this could even mean.
+It seems to me that we are surer of the existence of conscious experience than we are of anything else in the world.”

+― <a href="https://en.wikipedia.org/wiki/David_Chalmers" target="_blank">David Chalmers</a>

 >“I am a 21st Century person who was accidentally launched in the 20th.
 I have a deep nostalgia for the future.”

 >“There are no illegal immigrants, only irrelevant borders.”